AI Insurance and Risk Transfer

 Definition

-Risk transfer is the broader mechanism.
-A company may retain AI risk, shift it by contract to a vendor, buy insurance, rely on a warranty, seek indemnity, use reinsurance, or discover after an incident that the loss falls into a gap between all of those instruments.
+Risk transfer is broader than insurance.
+A company may retain AI risk, shift it by contract to a vendor, buy insurance, rely on a warranty, seek indemnity, use a captive insurer, purchase reinsurance, or discover after an incident that the loss falls into a gap between all of those instruments.

-In AI governance, insurance matters because underwriting converts vague concern into operational questions.
+In AI governance, the useful object is the loss pathway: model output, automated decision, agent action, data leakage, cyber misuse, intellectual-property claim, outage, vendor failure, or human reliance on machine advice.
+Insurance matters because underwriting converts vague concern into operational questions.
 What system is deployed?
 What can it do?
 What evidence exists?
 Who approved it?
 What happens when it fails?
 What loss event would trigger coverage?

 Why It Matters